What to expect when we receive a complaint about your organisation

 Your organisation, and the complainant, can ask for a review of our final decision if you feel it should be changed.
 The grounds on which you can ask us to review our decision on a complaint are limited.
 We will not accept a request for a review if you simply disagree with the outcome of the complaint.

-The Ombudsman will only change a decision if you:
+The Ombudsman will only change a decision if you

 • send new information and/or

-• demonstrate information we used was wrong, and/or
+• demonstrate information we used was wrong

 AND